mpchadwick/mpchadwick.github.io/_posts/2016-10-12-a-look-at-auto-updating-in-oh-my-zsh.md

 ### Conclusion

-If you have any comments on auto updating, feel free to drop a note comments below.
+If you have any comments on auto-updating, feel free to drop a note comments below.
 Of course, as always, you can reach me on [Twitter](http://twitter.com/maxpchadwick) as well.